Jason-Jisu-Lee/Flashcard/README.md

 - Made API calls to create, read, update, and delete records.
 - Defined routes and URLs, and used state over multiple components.
-- Built with JavaScript, React, HTML, and CSS.